johandzuluaga/sagemaker-pipeline-cdk/README.md

-# 🚢 Titanic Survival Prediction – SageMaker MLOps Pipeline
+# SageMaker MLOps Pipeline with AWS CDK and SDK

-This project demonstrates a complete MLOps workflow using AWS SageMaker to train, evaluate, register, and deploy a machine learning model for predicting Titanic passenger survival.

----

-## 🧠 Problem Statement

-Predict whether a passenger survived the Titanic disaster using features such as class, age, fare, and more.
-The model is trained and deployed using a robust, automated pipeline on AWS SageMaker.
+This project showcases a complete MLOps pipeline on AWS SageMaker, with infrastructure defined using the AWS CDK and programmatic interactions managed through the AWS SDK for Python (boto3).
+The pipeline automates the data preparation, training, evaluation, registration, and deployment of ML models using best practices for reproducibility, traceability, and scalability.

 ---